tkmru/lazyCSRF/README.md

 ## No longer maintenance:bow:
 When I started developing lazyCSRF, I mistakenly thought that the CSRF PoC generator built into Burp Professional could not generate PoC using XHR and did not support PUT requests, etc. I am still dissatisfied with the burp built-in CSRF PoC generator, but I think it is sufficient for needs now.
-Maybe I'll maintain it again when I'm free.
+I'm going to finish the maintenance now because I have other attractive themes.
+I'll do maintenance again when I have some free time.

 -------